-Not only is this required by law for SMS marketing programs in the cannabis industry but it is also just a common sense best practice.
+Not only is this required by law for SMS marketing programs in the cannabis industry but it is also just a common-sense best practice.
 You don’t want customers to have to jump through hoops to opt-out of receiving text message marketing material.
-Just because they’ve opted out of receiving texts doesn't mean they won’t stay loyal to your dispensary, some people just prefer to keep their phones free of ads.
+Just because they’ve opted out of receiving texts doesn’t mean they won’t stay loyal to your dispensary, some people just prefer to keep their phones free of ads.

 While enrollment in your program itself should be free, many mainstream retailers offer reward points or 10-15% off the next purchase as a bonus for registration.
-By offering a sign up bonus you ensure that they will come back to your dispensary in order to use their reward.
+By offering a signup bonus you ensure that they will come back to your dispensary in order to use their reward.

 If your customers love your marijuana dispensary’s loyalty program, they will naturally share the wealth with their friends.
 It’s best practice to provide them with incentives to do so, with a discount to both the customer and friend for each referral to your loyalty program.
 You may even want to offer a larger reward for multiple referrals, like a promotion that offers one free pre-roll if a customer refers five friends to the loyalty program, or one package of edibles if they refer 10 friends.

 Make sure that your budtenders and check-out associates are trained to consistently promote your loyalty program in their interactions with customers.
-It’s important they are able to accurately describe all of the program’s perks and discounts, how to earn and use points and outline loyalty point values.
+It’s important they are able to accurately describe all of the program’s perks and discounts, how to earn and use points, and outline loyalty point values.
 Budtenders and dispensary staff are your loyalty program front line ambassadors as much as they are your product and brand salespeople.
 Confusion on their part will create distrust from customers.

 If you want customers to really use your rewards program and become loyal to your cannabis dispensary, you need to make it easy for them to use their points.
 Loyalty program members are most enthusiastic about a program when they spend points on rewards, not when they are accumulating points.
-Offer some lower-point-value products like rolling papers, lighters or a 10% discount as a reward to get the ball rolling for new customers with fewer points.
-From there, you can have other more valuable, but still obtainable, options for them to work toward, like an exclusive pack of prerolls or limited edition cartridges.
+Offer some lower-point-value products like rolling papers, lighters, or a 10% discount as a reward to get the ball rolling for new customers with fewer points.
+From there, you can have other more valuable, but still obtainable, options for them to work toward, as an exclusive pack of prerolls or limited edition cartridges.
 Higher-end retailers can even consider offering an “aspirational” reward that’s worth an enormous number of points like an all-inclusive trip to a partner growing facility with free products.
 Various reward tiers give customers something to be excited about and work hard toward achieving without being too hard on your bottom line.